 Organizations right here in our community can offer needed services and programs thanks to the money donated through the marathon’s nonprofit fundraising efforts.
 Mercy Health – Children’s Hospital is an example of one such charitable recipient who will continue to offer life-saving and life-changing services to our youngest patients thanks to this support.

 Mercy Health has been the title sponsor of this race since 2016.
 The race route begins and ends on the University of Toledo’s campus – and allows you to see some great neighborhoods and landmarks in Toledo along the way.
-This spring race is a Road Runner Club of America Championship race, and a top Boston Qualifier Marathon destination.
-The race gets bigger and better each year!
+This spring race is a Road Runner Club of America Championship race and is in the top 25 for Boston Qualifier Marathon destination.

 Support to help you race safely.